andrea-rinaldi-microarea/mago-cloud-api/README.md

 ## Custom MagicLink profiles
 It is not yet possible to create and edit custom profiles in MagoCloud, but it is allowed to upload them.

-The custom profiles can be thus created using Mago4 Desktop and upload them in a MagoCloud subscription.
+The custom profiles can be thus created using Mago4 Desktop and then uploaded in a MagoCloud subscription.

 **Note**: the data model exposed by the profiles is backward compatible, so that you can use any Mago4 version released prior to the MagoCloud you are using.